 These limitations motivate the need for a more flexible approach: \textbf{inference-time multi-preference alignment}, where the user specifies their preference vector, i.e., weights over a set of basis reward functions such as alignment, aesthetics, or human preference, along with a desired regularization strength that controls deviation from the pre-trained model.
 Crucially, this alignment must occur without any additional fine-tuning or extensive computation at inference time, which is essential for real-time and resource-constrained settings.
 Unlike trial-and-error prompt tuning, the ideal solution should offer a principled and computationally efficient solution that can achieve Pareto-optimal trade-offs across multiple preferences.
 This motivates us to address the following questions:

 \textit{Given a set of basis reward functions $(r_i)^{m}_{i=1}$ and a basis KL regularization weight $\alpha$, can we design a fine-tuning procedure such that when the user specifies their reward or regularization preferences through parameters $w$ and $\lambda$ at inference time, the model generates images aligned with the linear reward combination $r(w) = \sum^{m}_{i=1} w_{i} r_{i}$ and regularization weight $\alpha(\lambda) = \alpha/\lambda$, without requiring additional fine-tuning?} In this work, we answer this question affirmatively and provide constructive solutions to it.
-Our main contributions are the following: \begin{itemize} \item We theoretically show that the backward diffusion process corresponding to the diffusion model aligned with reward function $r(w)$ and regularization weight $\alpha$ can be expressed as the backward diffusion process corresponding to the pre-trained model with an additional control term that depends on $r(w)$.
+Our main contributions are the following:

+\begin{itemize}[leftmargin=1.0em, itemsep=0.5pt] \item We theoretically show that the backward diffusion process corresponding to the diffusion model aligned with reward function $r(w)$ and regularization weight $\alpha$ can be expressed as the backward diffusion process corresponding to the pre-trained model with an additional control term that depends on $r(w)$.
 We propose an approximation result for this control term, which enables us to express it using the control terms corresponding to fine-tuned diffusion models for the basis reward functions $(r_{i})^{m}_{i=1}$.
 We also obtain a similar approximation result corresponding to the regularization weight $\alpha$.